sage-code/maj/alphabet.md

 **Modified: q**

-In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"tʃ".
+In Maj, "Q" is used to create similar sound to IPA:"t͡ʃ" or "ʈ͡ʂ" .
 It sounds like "ch" in "chin" or "chicken" or "peach".
 This replace digraph "ch", thus making the Maj words shorter.

 * qyka = "girl" is read like IPA: "t͡ʃika";
 * qesa = "ceez" is read like IPA: "t͡ʃesa";
 * qoka = "chocolate" is read like IPA: "t͡ʃoka";

 **Note:** Letter "q" is always followed by a vowel or semivowel and can not be followed by a consonant.
-In many Romance alphabets this letter is restricted to be followed only by vowel "u" but Maj has modified this letter to make it more useful.
+In many Romance alphabets this letter is restricted to be followed only by vowel "u" but Maj has extended this convention to make "q" more useful.

 **Modified: x**